-The retail sector employs more than 15 million people, according to the US Bureau of Labor Statistics, and the National Retail Federation estimates that retail and related employment, in sectors such as transportation and logistics, accounts for 42 million jobs.
-Workforce development organizations, retail businesses, and other partners have potential to collaborate to improve the quality of jobs for workers in entry-level positions, create pathways for advancement in retail and related sectors, and increase employee engagement, productivity, and retention.
+According to the US Bureau of Labor Statistics, the retail sector employs more than 15 million people.
+The National Retail Federation estimates that retail and related employment in sectors such as transportation and logistics accounts for 42 million jobs.
+Workforce development organizations, retail businesses, and other partners have the potential to collaborate to improve the quality of jobs for workers in entry-level positions, create pathways for advancement in retail and related sectors, and increase employee engagement, productivity, and retention.
 To expand opportunities for working people, leaders in these fields will need to build capacity, experiment with new and innovative strategies, and learn from their experiences.

 In 2016, in collaboration with the Walmart Foundation, the Aspen Institute Economic Opportunities Program launched Reimagine Retail, a project to explore ways to enhance job quality and improve mobility for workers in retail.
 We have selected six local partners from around the country to receive up to $200,000 each to participate.
 Over a two-year period, this diverse group of organizations, listed below, will grapple with important questions such as: What strategies best encourage improved job quality in retail?
 How do we support economic stability and mobility for entry-level workers?
 Who should lead these strategies?
 How do different economic circumstances and regional environments influence them?